aperofsky/markdown-cv/index.md

 ### Podium presentations
 `2025`
-**NetSci International Conference on Network Science**, Maastricht, the Netherlands. *Modelling the effects of COVID-19 mobility disruptions on RSV transmission in Seattle, Washington* (upcoming, June 2025)
+**NetSci International Conference on Network Science**, Maastricht, the Netherlands. *Modelling the effects of COVID-19 mobility disruptions on RSV transmission in Seattle, Washington.*

 `2024`
 **NetSci International Conference on Network Science**, Québec City, Canada. *Impacts of human mobility on the citywide transmission dynamics of respiratory viruses in pre- and post-COVID-19 pandemic years.*